abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter17.md

 A: What immediately comes to mind is one of the first things you learn when you go to Thailand.
 There is a phrase, *mai pen rai*.
 That would be a really good thing for American culture to learn.
-It means “never mind,” as in, “let go, it’s not a big deal.”
+It means “never mind,” as in, “Let go, it’s not a big deal.”

 *Mai pen rai*: literally it means, “It is not anything.”
 It allows people to navigate the thorny aspects of human relationships. *Mai pen